Marsbees - Power Efficient Bioinspired Mars Explorers

-Marsbee mission consists of a Mars rover (already existing) that serves as a mobile base for Marsbees - a deployable swarm of small bioinspired flapping wing vehicles.
-In one ConOps scenario, each Marsbee would carry an integrated stereographic video camera and the swarm could construct a 3D topographic map of the local surface for rover path planning.
+The mission of the Marsbee is to employ a Marsbee multi-agent system to construct a 3D topographic map by integrating depth measurements captured by Marsbees to improve the effectiveness of Mars rovers.
 These flying scouts would provide a “third-dimension” to the rover capabilities.
 In other scenarios, each part of the swarm of Marsbees could carry pressure and temperature sensors for atmospheric sampling, or small spectral analyzers for identification of mineral outcroppings.
 In each scenario, the rover acts as a recharging and deployment/return station and data and communication hub.

-Marsbees can fly in the Martian atmosphere using bioinspired flight mechanisms that insects use.
+Marsbees can fly in the Martian atmosphere using bioinspired flight mechanisms that insects and birds use.